luolitao/speech_recorder/README.md

-# simple_flutter_audio_recorder
+# speech_recorder

-A simple audio recorder made using Dart and Flutter
+A simple speech recorder made using Dart and Flutter for ASRT

-Author: Lawrence Du
+Author: Eric Luo

 To run this, install Flutter and Dart (https://flutter.io/get-started/install/)